ESOUI Code Collection

 1.8 - What to buy

-If you do not have all of the chapters then the Collector’s Edition Upgrade is the better value.
-I don't know that they offer Summerset, Elsweyr, Greymoor, and Blackwood chapters separately anymore except the Crown Store.
-If you have purchased all of the previous chapters as they were released with the exception of High Isle, then buy the upgrade instead.
-High Isle Upgrade - Bethesda link
+If you do not have all of the chapters then the Necrom Collection is the better value.
+Previous chapters such as Summerset, Elsweyr, Greymoor, and Blackwood can be purchaced from the Crown Store.
+If you have purchased all of the previous chapters as they were released with the exception of Necrom, then buy the Necrom Upgrade instead.

 To have access to all content except dungeons you have two choices.